eldarlrd/eldarlrd/README.md

-I'm interested in various fields such as **📟 Software / 🖥️ Hardware Engineering, 🤖 Artificial Intelligence, 🔒 Cybersecurity** and the **🐧 Linux Kernel.**
+I'm interested in various topics such as **🕸️ Web Dev, 🔓 Open Source, 🦌 Free Software, 🤖 Artificial Intelligence** and the **🐧 Linux Ecosystem.**

 Currently, I'm working on the **:godmode: Front End** and utilizing
 <a